izuzanak/uclang/uclang/doc/intro.md

 ### Multithreading

-Interpreter supports multithreading, but does not use any Global Interpreter Lock (GIL) mechanism.
-Control over process and its threads is left to programmer.
+Interpreter support multithreading, but does not use any Global Interpreter Lock (GIL) mechanism.
+Control over the process and its threads is left to the programmer.

 **Example:**